 EQT Midstream is seizing opportunities created by the Appalachian Basin’s growing production of natural gas and other energy products.
 With approximately 9,100 miles of gathering and transmission pipeline; approximately 2 billion cubic feet of gathering capacity per day in the Marcellus; and 47 billion cubic feet of working gas capacity, EQT is operating the infrastructure needed to deliver clean-burning natural gas throughout the Northeast.

 In 2012, EQT Midstream Partners (Partnership) was formed by EQT Corporation to own, operate, acquire and develop midstream assets in the Appalachian Basin.
 The Partnership provides midstream services to EQT and other third-party companies through its two primary assets: its transmission and storage system, and its gathering system.
-The Partnership operates approximately 900 miles of FERC-regulated, interstate pipeline system; and 1,500 miles of FERC-regulated, low-pressure gathering lines that have multiple delivery interconnects with the Partnership’s transmission and storage system.
-EQT retains a 34.4% limited partner interest and a 2% general partner interest in the Partnership, whose results are consolidated in the Company's financial results.
+The Partnership operates approximately 900 miles of FERC-regulated, interstate pipeline system; and also owns more than 1,500 miles of FERC-regulated, high- and low-pressure gathering lines that have multiple delivery interconnects with the Partnership’s transmission and storage system.
+EQT retains a 30.2% limited partner interest and a 2% general partner interest in the Partnership, whose results are consolidated in the Company's financial results.